openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 * Marker of current Vehicle location as Center of the Map
 * Green Circle showing Electric Range Radius
 * Blue Circle showing Hybrid Range Radius
-* 3 additional Markers for the last Destinations
+* One additional Markers for the current selected Destinations

 Some small modifications are needed to get the Location values.
 The items file declares some String with Latitude, Longitude values as String used in the Markers of the Widget.